octoblu/alexa-service/README.md

 Trigger do my {Name}
 Trigger trigger my {Name}
 ListTriggers what are my triggers
-ListTriggers what can I do
+ListTriggers what can i do
 ListTriggers list my triggers
 ListTriggers tell me my triggers
 ```